Translated by Hilary Keyes

 Regarding Traveling from Kyoto to Uji by Bus

-Unfortunately, there are no buses that travel from Kyoto city to Uji.
+Unfortunately, there are no buses traveling from Kyoto city to Uji.
 If you want to travel via public transportation, then the above-mentioned train route is your only option.

 Uji Tourist Information Center